ashley-d-lu/Good-Samaritan-Hub/README.md

 username: `user`
 password: `user`

-*If you are running the app locally, you will have to register a user account.
+*for the deployed demo.
+If you are running the app locally, you will need to register an account.

 #### Features:

-- The landing page (`/`) explains to newcomers what the site is about.
-Its header contains a link back to the landing page and a link to the login page.
+- The landing page (`/`) explains the purpose of the site.
+Its header contains a link to the login page and a link back to the landing page.
-- On the login page (`/login`), the user can input their username and password, and log in.
+- On the login page (`/login`), existing users can enter their username and password to log in.
 Banned users are blocked from logging in.
-If the user doesn’t have an account, they can click "Need to register?" (`/registration`) and create an account.
-For newly registered users, their username must not already exist and their password must be at least 8 characters.
+New users can create an account by clicking "Need to register?" (`/registration`).
+During registration, the user must enter a username that does not already exist and a password that is at least 8 characters.
-- After logging in, the user is taken to the homepage (`/home`) where they can see a list of current posts in their own location (i.e. the location in their profile), filter these posts by offer/request, restrict the posts to a different location, create a new post, and search for users/posts by username, first and/or last name, and post title.
-At the top is a link to the homepage, a search box, a link to the user’s inbox, a link to the user’s profile page, and a logout button.
+- After logging in, the user is taken to the homepage (`/home`) where they can see a list of posts in the location they defined in their profile.
+They can filter posts by type and location, sort posts by date, and search for posts and users by title, username, first name, and last name.
+They can also create a post.
+In the header, there is a link to the homepage, a search box, a link to the user’s inbox, a link to the user’s profile, and a logout button.
-    - Clicking a post’s arrow button will expand the post, and you can read the full description of the post, go back, or click on the poster’s name to view their profile.
+    - The user can expand a post by clicking the arrow button.
+In the expanded view, the user can read the full description of the post, go back, or click on the poster’s name to view their profile.
-        - If it’s your own post, you can also remove the post.
-Posts that you remove become permanently hidden from the public and are viewable only by you on your profile.
+        - If the user is viewing their own post, they can remove it.
+Removed posts are permanently hidden from the public and can only be viewed by the poster on their profile.
-        - If it’s another person's post, you can also report the post or send the poster a message.
-Posts that you report become permanently hidden from you.
+        - If the user is viewing another user's post, they can report the post or send a message to the poster.
+Reported posts are permanently hidden from the reporter.
-    - Creating a new post will take you to a screen where you can input the title, body, type of request, and location and post it.
+    - Creating a new post will take the user to a screen where they can input a title, body, type of request, and location.
+When ready, the user can click "Post" to publish it.
-    - In search, if there are more than 6 users that match the search term (e.g. "user"), only 6 users are shown initially.
-You can click the arrow to show (at most) 6 more.
+    - When searching, if there are more than 6 users that match the search term, only 6 users are initially shown.
+The user can click the arrow button to show up to 6 more.
+(To try this in the deployed demo, search for "user").
-- On the Inbox page (`/inbox`), you can see all of your past messages and can message another user about their post.
-You can also report another person’s message.
-The header of each conversation with a user shows the latest request/offer involved (if any) as well as their location and a link to their profile page.
+- The inbox page (`/inbox`) allows the user to view their past messages and send new messages.
+The user can also report another user's message.
+The header of each conversation shows the latest request/offer involved (if any), the other user's location, and a link to the other user's profile.
-- The profile page (`/profile`) allows you to see a user’s info along with any posts they have made.
+- The profile page (`/profile`) allows the user to see a user’s information and posts.
-    - If it’s your own profile, you also have the option to edit your info.
+    - If the user is viewing their own profile, they can edit their information by clicking "Edit".
-    - If it’s another person’s profile, you can click Message to message them, which will bring up the past messages you have with this person or start a new conversation with them.
+    - If the user is viewing another user's profile, they can click "Message", which will start a new conversation or open the existing conversation.
-- The setting page (`/setting`) allows you to edit your profile information (first name, last name, biography, and location) and password.
+- The setting page (`/setting`) allows the user to edit their information (which includes first name, last name, biography, and location) and their password.
-    - Your first name, last name, and location must not be empty.
+    - The user must enter a non-empty first name, last name, and location.
-    - When changing your password but you must know your current password for safety reasons and must confirm the new password you entered to prevent typing mistakes.
-Your new password must be at least 8 characters.
+    - When changing their password, the user must enter their current password and enter their new password two times.
+Their new password must be at least 8 characters.

 ### Admin

-#### Login Instructions and Credentials*:
+The admin login page is found at `/adminLogin`.

-The admin login page can be found at `/adminLogin`
+#### Login Credentials*:
 username: `admin`
 password: `admin`

-*If you are running the app locally, you will have to insert an admin account directly into the mongo database.
+*for the deployed demo.
+If you are running the app locally, you will need to insert an admin account into your Mongo database.

 #### Features:
 - After logging in the admin can see a list of all the users.
 The list is sorted with those having a report pending at the top to allow the admin to easily see them.